surlaadithyanaidu/Analysis-on-pharma-sector-Post-Covid./README.md

 11.Plotted the company's Exponentially Moving Average in the Same plot with different alpha.

 12.Plotted all the company's pairplot which resembles all the possibe plots w.r.to columns in the dataframe.

-Finally:- This project analyzes the performance of Nifty-50 Pharma Sector shares post-Covid, covering visualizations of closing prices, value and percentage changes, moving averages, volume traded, percentage of deliverable volume, daily returns frequency, and various plots for exploring relationships within the data.